alvivar/atomsub/README.md

 # atomsub

-_Work in progress_.

-Simple PubSub Server Client in Rust.
+Simple PubSub Server in Rust.

-Right now prototyping, it could be Actors, Async, just polling, Tokyo vs Smol, don't know yet.
+It uses Polling from smol in the main thread to detect connections, read and write.
+It handles subscriptions in another thread.

-## Inspiration
+## Unrelated inspiration

 - [Actors with Tokio](https://ryhl.io/blog/actors-with-tokio/)
 - [Telnet chat](https://github.com/Darksonn/telnet-chat)